-Petzl Summit Evo
+1. Petzl Summit Evo

-Generally speaking, this ice axe weights about 14.8 ounces, with a good majority of the weight being found in the head area for added striking power and anchoring ability.
+Generally speaking, this ice axe weighs about 14.8 ounces, with a good majority of the weight being found in the head area for added striking power and anchoring ability.
 So found the ice axe to be a little on the heavy side overall, but for most people and situations it worked quite well indeed.

 This particular ice axe has a “B” rating, which makes it ideal for general mountaineering, but not entirely suitable for more technical climbs.

-If you’re looking for an ice that is easy to use and designed for comfort, but still able to handle emergencies when things go decidedly south, the Petzl Summit Evo Ice Axe is definitely one to consider.
+If you’re looking for an ice axe that is easy to use and designed for comfort, but still able to handle emergencies when things go decidedly south, the Petzl Summit Evo Ice Axe is definitely one to consider.
 While some found the curved design and overall weight a slight hindrance, most people found this particular ice axe to be more than what was needed.

-Petzl Glacier Literide
+2. Petzl Glacier Literide

-The straight shaft design is fairly simple, but does feature a built in handle, which makes using it for self-arrest purposes fairly easy, especially in colder weather conditions.
+The straight shaft design is fairly simple but does feature a built-in handle, which makes using it for self-arrest purposes fairly easy, especially in colder weather conditions.
 It is also short overall and features a sharpened spike at the end, which can also double as a temporary anchoring point if necessary.
 While it doesn’t quite have the anchoring power of our top choice, it’s still a viable option for most safety issues.

 This is one of the shortest ice axes on the list, measuring only about 50 centimeters in total length from axe head to spike tip.
 While it most likely won’t work well as a makeshift trekking pole, the shorter design does make transportation and carrying a bit easier overall.

 This ice axe is rated for basic use, and really shouldn’t be used during more technical climbs and harder environments.
 This ice axe features a positive clearance and smaller curvature overall, which aids immensely in the act of self-arrest and use in both firm and softer snows.

 If you’re looking for a very lightweight ice axe that is still useful for a typical climbing environment that is not too technical or as a back-up, the Petzl Glacier Literide Ice Axe is certainly one to have in your view.

-Black Diamond Raven
+3. Black Diamond Raven

 The curvature angle of the pick end of the axe head is relatively small, but larger than those found in more technical ice axes.
 It does feature a positive angle, though, which makes a self-arrest possible with this instrument, although one certainly shouldn’t expect a fast stop, but more of a gradual slow down.

 The Black Diamond Raven Pro Ice Axe offers a very good all-around ice axe experience, and most people find that for their purposes this axe is hard to beat.
-While we certainly would have liked to see a curved handle, and a technical rating, all in all this is not a bad choice for mountaineering in general.
+While we certainly would have liked to see a curved handle and a technical rating, all in all, this is not a bad choice for mountaineering in general.

-Petzl Quark Ice Tool
+4. Petzl Quark Ice Tool

 The shaft is comparatively short, so using it for trekking purposes is really not an option.
 However, the curved design does make for a powerful impact when swinging.
-The handles at the base are designed to maximize grip, and are even removable if so desired.
+The handles at the base are designed to maximize grip and are even removable if so desired.